 In order to get started with your projects, you will need to ensure that you have been assigned access to the correct project.
 To do this, you will need to login and visit your main Projects List and see if your project appears.

 If it doesn't appear in the projects list, you will need to inform your Site Administrator and request that they assign the relevant access to you.
 Our help article on Assigning projects to project admins can be used as a guide.

 Once you have found your project you can then begin to add content, set up your engagement tools, and manage the widgets on your projects.
 Use our Setting up a Project guide for relevant help resources or watch the video in this article.

 Your site administrator or hub administrator will publish the project once this is ready to go live.

 Keeping your community updated

 After the project is published, you can monitor it and keep your community informed as it progresses through its different phases.
-A great way to do this is via email campaigns and social media, and you should work closely with your site or hub administrators to ensure you maintain regular contact with your community.
+A great way to do this is via email campaigns and social media.
+Since you won't have access to the Newsletters function, you should work closely with your site or hub administrators for this, and maintain regular contact with your community.

-If you have used a survey in your consultation, we have a Survey analysis tool for detailed survey analysis by using filtering, comparing and crosstab (cross-tab) functionality.
+If you have used a survey in your consultation, we have a Survey analysis tool for detailed survey analysis by using filtering, comparing, and cross-tab functionality.

-It's also a good idea to utilise the Text Analysis feature of reporting if you are hosting forums as part of your consultations.
-This will allow you to code your un-structure feedback data and make it easier to report on.
-Read our help resource on Text Analysis as a guide to utilising this feature of EHQ for insights.
+It's also a good idea to utilize the Text Analysis feature of reporting if you are hosting forums as part of your consultations.
+This will allow you to code your unstructured feedback data and make it easier to report on.
+Read our help resource on Text Analysis as a guide to utilizing this feature of EngagementHQ for insights.

 For more information about training, please click here.